pythops/jetson-image/Readme.md

 just build-jetson-image -h
 ```

+> [!NOTE]
+> Not every jetson board can be updated to the latest l4t version.
+>
+> Check this [link](https://developer.nvidia.com/embedded/jetson-linux-archive) for more information.

 The Jetson image will be built and saved in the current directory in a file named `jetson.img`

 ## Flashing the image into your board